 Playing at the beach one day, when they were ten years old, they heard a man call out "Hey, Celestial" to a young woman in a red sun-back dress.
 His voice has amused admiration in it, and a touch of envy.
 The woman doesn't look around to see who calls her; her profile is etched against the seascape; her head held high.
 She turns instead to look at them.
-Her face, the most beautiful they have ever seen, is cut from jaw to ear.
+Her face, the most beautiful they have ever seen, is cut from jaw to their ear.
 Her eyes locking theirs are cold and scarey.
-Later they ask May who she is, this Celestial.
+Later they ask May who there have the she is, this Celestial.
 May says "Stay as far away from her as you can.

 Cross the road when you see her coming your way."
-They ask why and May answers "Because there is nothing a sporting woman won't do."
+They ask why and